-Scientific Ethics and Integrity is Overrated, Stricter Laws are Needed!
+Scientific Integrity is Overrated, Stricter Laws are Needed!

 The Social Control method of deterrence doesn't appear to be working.
 Irreproducible studies remain in publication for years with no apparent effort on the part of the authors of the original study to explain or challenge the irreproducibility, provide comprehensive data, or even to request a retraction.
 The threat of exposure and public shame among your peers seems to engender commiserations for the shared pressure to 'publish or perish', rather than any sense of ostracization.
-In such cases, reporting scientific misconduct through proper channels becomes crucial to uphold research integrity.